I read this novel in Danish. It has been written in Swedish originally.

 Today, Marie is a Hollywood star on the end.
 She sleeps with every man around, but does not care for her own daughter.
 And she takes advantage of the slightest scandal to talk about her.
 But this new murder brings lights back on her life and on this bloody episode in her past.

 Helen is now a shy woman, married almost without having chosen to James, a friend of her father.
 She hides and hates the lights that turn on her.
 Her son, Sam, is very introverted, oblivious, subject to the haughty attitude of his father, a career military man who respects only force, order and arms.

 But who is really James?

 Jessie is the daughter of Marie, the Hollywood star who lets her live without worrying about her and sees her as a work accident, product of a one-night-stand with another film producer.

 Her comrades mock her for her weight, her unpretty physique, while being envious of the life she had around the world and her meeting many movie stars.
 Jessie envy them for their popularity, their normal life, far from the chaos of her Hollywood mother.

 Jessie and Sam meet, discover each other and find the teenage love they need.
 They love each other, hidden from others, at last.

-Alas the comrades of Jessie and Sam, decide to trouble them a bit, and a little too far: they trap Jessie, make her see, for a few hours, the life she could have had.
+Alas Jessie and Sam’s comrades decide to trouble them a bit, and a little too far: they trap Jessie, make her see, for a few hours, the life she could have had.
 The life of a normal teenager, made of makeup and discussions on a bed.
 Jessie then sees that with some effort, a little cosmetics and work on her hair, her unsightly body is no longer a source of shame.
 She is beautiful.
-And not only in Sam's eyes.
+And not only in Sam’s eyes.
 In her own too.